ska-telescope/ska-ser-headlamp-plugins/README.md

 - [x] ska-logo: Use SKAO Logo
 - [x] ska-prometheus: Built-in CPU, Memory, Network & Disk metrics for PODs and other resources
 - [x] ska-owner-metadata: Display CICD Metadata with navigation
+- [x] ska-organization: Custom tabs with namespace information per SKAO Team, User and Project
+- [x] ska-helm-release: Information on installed releases in a namespace
 - [ ] ska-tango: Support for TANGO (operator) CRDs

 ## Plugins